 Memories of the 50's in Longview book

 Everyone “of a certain age” has some fond memories of the 50’s in Longview.
-Next year we will put together a paperback book published and for sale at the dinner meeting.
-I hope to include many of your photos and written submissions.
-See details….deadline for submission is May 1, 2017.
+This year we will put together a paperback book "LONGVIEW IN THE 50'S", as told by members of the Longview '23 Club, published and for sale at the dinner meeting.
+We're still looking for submissions for our book about the 50's.
+If there's any '23 Club points of interest from the 50's, '23 Club president Carolyn Caines would appreciate photos or articles.
+She hopes to include many of your photos and written submissions.
+See details….deadline for submission is soon so send your stories and pictures ASAP (NLT July 1 if you want it in the book) to Carolyn.

 The 2016 Dinner and business meeting was held at St. Rose on October 3, 2016.
 The program was "1923 Business: From Glascow, Scotland to Longview, Washington" which was an informative presentation on the only family owned business in Longview started in 1923 that is still in business.
 The 2016 Distinguished Citizen Award went to Calvin Fowler (President 2014-2015) for his contributions to the community and promotion of the '23 Club.
 Watch this website for more pictures of the dinner.